Q: What is "match" funding?

 Q: What are Agreements and Assurances?

 A: The grant project director and authorizing government official must sign the Agreements and Assurances document as part of the grant application process.
-This document outlines the rules that apply to all TSD grants.
-The Agreements and Assurances document can be found in the Project Director's Information Booklet
+This document outlines the rules that apply to all Transportation Safety Division grants.
+The Agreements and Assurances document can be found in the Project Director's Information Booklet.

 Q: What is a CFDA number?

 A: These numbers are used for financial reporting of grants.
 CFDA is an abbreviation for the Catalog of Federal Domestic Assistance.
-A list of all programs can be found at https://www.cfda.gov/
+A list of all programs can be found on the Catalog of Federal Domestic Assistance

 Q: What steps are required to submit a grant application?

 A: Contact the program manager for more information about specific grant applications.
-Program information and contacts can be found on the Safety Program pages
+Program information and contacts can be found on each of the Safety Program web pages.

 Q: How are grants selected?